zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

        5. If bit 15 of the DNSKEY flags field is unset (value 0), then add the DNSKEY record key tag and name server IP to the *DNSKEY not SEP* set.
        6. Find the equivalent RRSIG in *DNSKEY RRSIG* by key ID (key tag).
+If there is more than one such RRSIG record, select the correct one.
        7. If matching RRSIG is not found, add DNSKEY record key tag and name server IP to the *No matching DNSKEY RRSIG* set.
        8. Else, if the Zonemaster installation does not have support for the